Drupal

 Hello world!

 Since there is no division between front- and back-end in Drupal, every language provides a translated administrative and editorial interface.
 Multilingual websites even allow content authors and translators to work in multiple, different interface languages, according to their needs.
+Anyone using Drupal is invited to contribute/enhance translations via the central localization platform.
+The current state can be re-integrated into the own installation immediately.

 Use Cases and Dissemination